BlackSound1/textual-system-monitor/README.md

 ## Processes

-The left-hand side shows information about all current processes on the system.
-Future plans include ability for this to live-update, be sorted by CPU load, be searchable, etc. Currently, it's static and only counts processes that were running when this app was loaded.
+The left-hand side shows information about current processes on the system.
+Future plans include the ability for this to be searchable.
+Shows the top 10 heaviest processes, as sorted by CPU load.

 ## Stats